-Based on the ECL Assessment, the Group provided ECL allowance on trade receivables of approximately RMB2,739,000 for the year.
+Based on the ECL Assessment, the Group recognised a reversal of ECL allowance on trade receivables of approximately RMB583,000 for the year.

 For the above reasons, we identified the ECL allowance of trade receivables as a key audit matter.